 Santa Fe County experiences a wide range of temperatures in any given year.
 According to the Western Regional Climate Center (WRCC), average maximum temperatures in the county range from a high of 86.5 degrees in July, to a low of 18.4 in December.
 The WRCC offers historical climate data by weather station in New Mexico.
-Table 4.20 shows the average minimum and maximum temperatures by month for the Santa Fe County Municipal Airport Weather Station, for the time period between 1941 and 2015 (it should be noted that there is a lack of data for this station between 1959 and 1997; this was true for different intervals for all stations present in Santa Fe County).
-This station was chosen because of its range of available dates for data.
+Table 4.20 shows the average minimum and maximum temperatures by month for the Santa Fe County Municipal Airport Weather Station, for the time period between 1941 and 2015 (it should be noted that there is a lack of data for this station between 1959 and 1997; this was true for different intervals for all stations present in Santa amec foster wheeler 💸

-&lt;sup>4 "Swelling Clays Map of the Conterminous United States" W. Olive, A. Chleborad, C. Frahme, J. Shlocker, R. Schneider and R. Schuster.
+4 "Swelling Clays Map of the Conterminous United States" W. Olive, A. Chleborad, C. Frahme, J. Shlocker, R. Schneider and R. Schuster.
 1989